NationalSecurityAgency/skills-docs/docs/dashboard/user-guide/self-reporting.md

 ### Notifications

-SkillTree will send email base notifications to project's administrators when points are requested, approved or rejected.
+SkillTree will send email notifications to project administrators when points are requested, approved or rejected.

-Project administrators can unsubscribe from notifications by navigation to the ``Self Report`` page within their project.
+Project administrators can unsubscribe from notifications by navigating to the ``Self Report`` page within their project.
-``Self Reported Skills Requiring Approval`` section contains Subscribed/Unsubscribed toggle on the top-right of the component.
+The ``Self Reported Skills Requiring Approval`` section contains a Subscribed/Unsubscribed toggle on the top-right of the component.

 ![Self Report Unsubscribe Example](./screenshots/Self_Report_Unsubscribe_20220720.png)